ph-u/CMEE_ph-u/Week02/readme.md

 #### Features

-third of three basic_io.py sections -- save a python dictionary into binary file, then read and print in python interpretor
+third of three basic_io.py sections
+save a python dictionary into binary file, then read and print in python interpreter

 #### Suggested input